Crapston Villas

-Crapston Villas is a British animated television series, written, created and directed by Sarah Ann Kennedy, in which the characters were made from plasticine and filmed with stop motion clay animation.
+Crapston Villas is a British adult animated television series, written, created and directed by Sarah Ann Kennedy, in which the characters were made from plasticine and filmed with stop motion clay animation.
 It was a comedy satire on inner-city London life, directed at a mature audience.
 It featured a set of characters, living in a grim apartment building in the fictional postcode of SE69, who were plagued by various dilemmas.
 Foul language, sex and violence are present.

 Production

 It was made by the Spitting Image Productions company and was originally broadcast on the UK's Channel 4 from 1995 to 1998.
 It was written by Sarah Ann Kennedy, who was also director (series 1) along with Peter Boyd Maclean (series 2).
 The music for the show was composed by Rowland Lee.

 Voices were provided by a range of British actors and comedians.

 The show was cancelled after its second series by the incoming new head of Channel 4 Television, Michael Jackson, who then bought US import South Park to fill the late Friday night slot vacated by Crapston Villas.

 The show would be one of the first animated series on British television to present openly gay characters, specifically Robbie and Larry.